alepez/vim-gtest/README.md

 ## Thanks

+Thanks to the creator of https://github.com/ctrlpvim/ctrlp.vim

-Special thanks to the creator of https://github.com/fisadev/vim-ctrlp-cmdpalette, which allowed me to learn how to extend CtrlP.
+Thanks to the creator of https://github.com/fisadev/vim-ctrlp-cmdpalette, which allowed me to learn how to extend CtrlP.

+Special thanks to [Tim Pope](https://github.com/tpope), the author of [vim-dispatch](https://github.com/tpope/vim-dispatch) and many other useful plugins.